 There are millions of IP addresses.
 So, how can a regular client connected to the internet determine where to direct requests based on an IP address?

-• A server uses BGP to announce its IP address to the nearest Tier 1 or Tier 2 provider.
-BGP is a protocol that is adopted and used by all internet providers.
-It stores information about servers capable of handling traffic for specific IP addresses.
+is a protocol that is adopted and used by all internet providers.
+It stores information about servers capable of handling traffic for specific IP addresses. - Once our server communicates its IP address to a

-• When a user makes a request by IP address, it forwards the request to the Tier 3 level.
-Upon receiving the request, Tier 3 checks the routing table to determine which subsequent server announced this IP address and redirects the packet to it.
+checks the routing table to determine which subsequent server announced this IP address and redirects the packet to it.
 This process continues until the request reaches the target server.

 This mechanism allows for additional optimizations:

-• Anycast enables the use of the same IP address in different parts of the world, reducing latency and improving availability.
-Thus, at the Tier 2 level, a server can be set up that will announce the same IP address.
+level, a server can be set up that will announce the same IP address.
 As a result, two servers capable of handling traffic from one IP address will appear on the internet.
 Nearby clients will connect to the nearest server, and traffic will be directed to it.

 Edge Networks

-BGP and Anycast pave the way for the development of Edge networks, which are actively used by companies such as AWS, Cloudflare, and Google.
+pave the way for the development of Edge networks, which are actively used by companies such as AWS, Cloudflare, and Google.
 There are a limited number of data centers, and hundreds of millions of users are at a distance from these data centers.
 However, we need these users to be able to quickly load data and have a fast connection.

 To address this, space is rented in data centers at various geographic points, where companies place their equipment.
 Taking Google as an example: they have 39 data centers and 187 points where Edge equipment is installed.
-An Edge network contains:
+An Edge network

-• Proxy equipment, which announces IP addresses using Anycast.
+- Proxy equipment, which announces IP addresses using Anycast.
 By announcing an IP address in different locations, users connect to the nearest server, reducing latency.
 Since the distance between the user and Edge equipment is shorter, there is less ping, resulting in faster TCP connections.
 Also, between Edge and the data center, quality/dedicated connections are established for data transfer.

-• Caching equipment, which stores frequently requested data in the region, such as images, videos, JS files, and other assets.
+- Caching equipment, which stores frequently requested data in the region, such as images, videos, JS files, and other assets.
 This reduces the strain on the channel to the data center and accelerates data loading for users.

-• Edge Computing, some companies, like CloudFlare, have gone a step further and allow code to be executed on Edge equipment.
+- Edge Computing, some companies, like CloudFlare, have gone a step further and allow code to be executed on Edge equipment.
 This enables the creation of backend applications that are very close to users.
 Thus, even remote users receive data as quickly as those near the data center.

 Data Center Networks